 I taught kindergarten for 2 years, nannying during the summer.
-After 2 years of teaching a high-profile family called me and offered a full-time nanny position, making more than I was as a teacher.
+After 2 years of teaching, a high-profile family called me and offered a full-time nanny position, making more than I was as a teacher.
 I was less experienced at the time and I didn’t do my research and in 2005, there weren’t Facebook groups or online communities.
 Most people didn’t know what a nanny was other than Mary Poppins or British Nannies.
-For me it was different because I was treated as the help, not a part of the family.
-I wasn’t prepared for having to use a side entrance, not being allowed to talk to my bossed but go through a household manager and having to ask permission to leave the house.
+For me, it was different because I was treated as the help, not a part of the family.
+I wasn’t prepared for having to use a side entrance, not being allowed to talk to my boss but go through a household manager and having to ask permission to leave the house.
 We had paparazzi hiding in the trees, so it was intense.
 It was a wonderful experience but difficult as some weeks, I worked over 100 hours.
 I was exhausted and love it, it was great.

 What kinds of things would help someone who didn’t have a great first experience as a nanny or what challenges are more relevant today as nannies are more popular?

 Kim: My first family had the attitude that I was there to help their family run more smoothly, The mom referred to me as, “her wife” and to the children as, “aunt Kim.”
 I was part of the family from the beginning and that was amazing.
 I’ve been viewed as the third parent and those are the positions that I’ve really appreciated.